ghc/ghc/docs/users_guide/glasgow_exts.rst

 ------------------------

 With ``-XDeriveAnyClass`` you can derive any other class.
+The compiler will simply generate an instance declaration with no explicitly-defined mathods.
+This is
-The compiler will simply generate an empty instance.
-The instance context will be generated according to the same rules used when deriving ``Eq``.
-This is mostly useful in classes whose `minimal set <#minimal-pragma>`__ is empty, and especially when writing
+mostly useful in classes whose `minimal set <#minimal-pragma>`__ is empty, and especially when writing
 `generic functions <#generic-programming>`__.
-In case you try to derive some class on a newtype, and ``-XGeneralizedNewtypeDeriving`` is also on, ``-XDeriveAnyClass`` takes precedence.

 As an example, consider a simple pretty-printer class ``SPretty``, which outputs pretty strings: ::